Vishwamithra37/galam_nonvc_copypaste/README.md

 ## Overview

 This guide explains how to add working clipboard copy-paste functionality to NoVNC in OpenStack deployments using Kolla-Ansible.
 The solution involves modifying specific NoVNC files to enable bidirectional clipboard operations between your local machine and the remote desktop.
+Probably may also work with proxmox.

 ## Modified Files